Ten percent plan

-The Ten Percent Plan, formally the Proclamation of Amnesty and Reconstruction, was a United States presidential proclamation issued on December 8, 1863, by United States President Abraham Lincoln, during the American Civil War.
+The Ten Percent Plan, formally in the Proclamation of Amnesty and Reconstruction, was a United States presidential proclamation issued on December 8, 1863, by United States President Abraham Lincoln, during the American Civil War.
 By this point in the war (nearly three years in), the Union Army had pushed the Confederate Army out of several regions of the South, and some Confederate states were ready to have their governments rebuilt.
 Lincoln's plan established a process through which this postwar reconstruction could come about.

-Background

 A component of President Lincoln's plans for the postwar reconstruction of the South, this proclamation decreed that a state in rebellion against the U.S. federal government could be reintegrated into the Union when 10% of the 1860 vote count from that state had taken an oath of allegiance to the U.S. and pledged to abide by Emancipation.
 Voters could then elect delegates to draft revised state constitutions and establish new state governments.
 All Southerners except for high-ranking Confederate army officers and government officials would be granted a full pardon.
 The policy also required the South to provide education for formerly enslaved people, who were no longer considered private property.
 Lincoln guaranteed Southerners that he would protect their remaining property.
 By 1864, Louisiana, Tennessee, and Arkansas had established fully functioning Unionist governments under these guidelines.

 This policy was meant to shorten the war by offering a moderate peace plan.
 It was also intended to further his emancipation policy by insisting that the new governments abolish slavery.